bryantvu/HMS-PWA-Core-Template/README.md

 # PWA Builder HMS Template
-This Android project is the base template for the Huawei AppGallery build option on https://pwabuilder-ag.com/.
+This Android project is the base template for the Huawei AppGallery build option on [PWA Builder AG](https://pwabuilder-ag.com/).

 While PWA Builder can automatically generate an APK without the Android Studio IDE, it is very simple for a developer with Android experience to modify the template project directly.